HimbeerserverDE/mt-multiserver-proxy/doc/config.md

 ```
 Type: string
 Default: "files"
-Values: "sqlite3", "files"
+Values: "files"
 Description: The authentication backend to use.
+Files are the only
-Only SQLite3 is available at the moment.
+option at the moment.
+This mainly exists for future expandability.
 ```

 > `NoTelnet`